 Truck accidents often lead to severe or permanently disabling injury and death.
 These crashes generally involve serious injuries that can present a significant emotional and financial burden on a victim and his or her family.
-If you or a loved one recently suffered harm in a truck accident in Savannah, you need the help of an experienced law firm.
+If you or a loved one recently suffered harm in a truck crash in Savannah, you need the help of an experienced law firm.
 Contact us today to schedule a free case evaluation.
 The Savannah trucking accident attorneys at Butler Prather LLP are uniquely equipped to take your case.
 Contact us at our Savannah office to schedule a free case evaluation today.

 Georgia’s major trucking companies, such as Atlantic Trucking Company Inc. and Grimes Trucking Company, have resources to combat liability claims.
 Going up against a trucking company in pursuit of fair compensation for injuries can be an uphill battle.
-It is up to you to strengthen your side of the case with help from an attorney.
+It is up to you to strengthen your side of the case with help from an Savannah auto accident attorney.
 Hiring a lawyer can force a trucking company and its insurer to take your claim seriously.
 It can also prevent an insurance company from taking advantage of you during the claims process.

 If you suffered catastrophic injuries or lost a loved one in a truck accident in Savannah, an attorney can accurately evaluate your case and give you a better idea of what it could be worth.
 An insurance company, on the other hand, may try to downplay your damages and offer less than your injuries demand.
-Hiring an attorney to take over insurance settlement negotiations can guarantee someone fights for fair recovery on your behalf.
+Hiring a lawyer to take over insurance settlement negotiations can guarantee someone fights for fair recovery on your behalf.
 It can also take the burden of legal processes off your shoulders while you concentrate on healing.

 Truck accidents are often not accidents at all.
 They are preventable collisions that stem from someone’s negligence.
 A truck driver may cause a deadly accident by texting and driving, drunk driving, or breaking roadway rules.
 It is up to every road user, including truck drivers, to prevent trucking accidents.
 Examining truck collision statistics in the state and country can help spread awareness of the dangers of trucking and may be able to decrease the numbers in the future.